KxSystems/embedPy/README.md

 Python objects that have not been explicitly converted to q data, are stored as `foreign` datatype objects.
 These contain pointers to objects in the Python memory space, and will display `foreign` when inspected in the q console or using the `string` (or `.Q.s`) representation.

-Foreign objects can be stored in variables just like any other q datatype, or as part of tables, dictionary or lists.
+Foreign objects can be stored in variables just like any other q datatype, or as part of lists, dictionaries or tables.

 **NB** Foreign object types cannot be serialized by kdb+ and sent over IPC: they live in the embedded Python memory space.
 If you need to pass these objects to other processes over IPC, then you must first convert them to q.